 by Ron Carlee, director of the Center for Regional Excellence, Strome College of Business, Old Dominion University

-Over the summer, I had the opportunity to interview a number of city managers who have been through crises events for a forthcoming ICMA white paper.
+I had the opportunity to interview a number of city managers who have been through crises events for the ICMA white paper, Leadership Before, During, and After a Crisis.
 Included in the interviews were four managers who experienced Hurricane Harvey in the greater Houston regions and managers who experienced severe flooding in the Boulder region and in Illinois.
-As city and county managers prepare for Hurricane Florence and future storms this hurricane season, here are 10 insights and lessons learned from managers who have been there.
+As local government managers prepare for storms this hurricane season, here are 10 insights and lessons learned from managers who have been there.

 1. Expect the unexpected.

 The hurricane you are expecting could stall and create an unprecedented flood event.
 Rely on your training and be prepared to improvise.
 Have a diverse team with members who see things differently and question assumptions.
 Empower staff to make quick decisions.
 If the storm is widespread, be prepared to be on your own for 24 to 72 hours.
 Once help is available, recognize where the system is stressed or might be stressed and ask for what you need as early as possible.
 Use your network with other managers through ICMA or your state association to connect with people who have knowledge and assets that may help you.

 2. Communicate Aggressively.

 Use all communication tools.
 Respond quickly and be honest about what information is verified and what may change.
 The information must flow quickly.

 - Create a joint information center (JIC) and have all emergency information flow through a single point so that there are no conflicting messages.
 Connect the JIC closely to the emergency operations center (EOC) so that communications staff have the latest information and can verify it.
 Connect the JIC with essential governmental, business, and community partners not located in the JIC.
 Leverage their communication distribution systems.